MUSEE DE LA VIE ROMANTIQUE

 This secretely hidden museum and quaint cafe are very popular among Parisians.
 On weekends, it will be better to visit in the morning or around lunch time to get seats.
 It is the perfect place to visit to enjoy a museum and a romantic cafe at the same time.

-Author and Photographer : Yuna Lee
+Written and photographed by Yuna Lee